 - Achieves Stated Outcomes: In line with our interest in modeling effective teaching, we also want to model achievable learning outcomes.
 Please be realistic about what your participants and you will achieve in your session.

 - Demonstrates Scholarly Teaching: Where possible, include references to scholarship that you believe supports the topic of the proposed session.
 Sometimes all you will have (and need) is your own experience, but if you can provide bolstering references, please do.

 - Enlarges upon Conference Theme: When developing a session, keep the conference theme in mind and work to connect the session to it in some way.
 Sessions that significantly enlarge upon or illustrate the conference theme will be more appealing to the Conference Committee.

 - Provides Value: Always keep in mind the value of your session to the participants.
 What will they take away from the session?
 What will they be able to use in their own practice?

 - Adheres to Word Count: In order to judge proposals fairly, we ask that you stay under the requested word count.
 Proposals that go over the requested number of words may be returned to the submitter for revision.

-Please submit your proposal via the proposal submission form by May 1, 2014.
-Proposals submitted before February 15 will recieve priority review consideration.
+Please submit your proposal via the proposal submission form.
+Proposals submitted before March 15 will recieve priority review consideration.
 Incomplete proposals will not be reviewed.
-If you have any questions, please email Danuta Nitecki at email@example.com.
+If you have any questions, please email Stephen DiPietro at email@example.com.